I8C/pxl-integrationproject/doc/exercice-1-step-5.md

    _scp target/pxl-training-base-1.0-SNAPSHOT.jar -i [PATH-TO-PEM-KEY] ec2-user@[YOUR-VM-DNS]_
 5. run your application:
    _java -jar pxl-training-base-1.0-SNAPSHOT.jar_
-6. test you application.
+6. test your application.
 In postman, change localhost with http://[YOUR-VM-DNS]:8080.
    Send a request with a valid body.